-The upcoming chapters of this book contain some of the most important information you will ever read and need.
+The upcoming chapters of this book contain some of the most important information you will ever read or need.
 This information comes from the Word of God in the form of interpretation you most likely have not encountered before.
 Because of current day teachings, you may very well be skeptical or even flat out reject what you are about to read, but if you will be patient and maybe even do some research on your own, you could very well see the truth in the material presented.
-The case made is a strong one, and hopefully, you will see that once again our Lord was correct when He warned us the teachings of the last days would be false regarding the Rapture and Second Coming of Christ.
+The case made is very strong with lots of evidence to support the interpretation.
+Hopefully, you will see once again our Lord was correct when He warned us the teachings during the last days regarding the Rapture of His saints and Second Coming of Christ would be false.
 (II Thessalonians 2:1-4)

 Therefore it is opened with a plea to the reader to open your mind as well as your heart to the things you are about to read.
-It is of the utmost importance that you read and comprehend the Feasts of the Lord, The Sign of the Son of Man, The Parable of the Ten Virgins and what our Lord has to say to The Church of Laodicea, the Church of Today.”
+It is of the utmost importance that you read and comprehend the Feasts of the Lord, The Sign of the Son of Man, The Parable of the Ten Virgins and what our Lord has to say to The Church of Laodicea, which is the Church of Today.
 These next five chapters are crucial to your spiritual well-being, so please make sure you take the time to research and understand them before you cast them off as being written by some heretic.
 Even though some of the interpretations given are unheard of and not taught in the seminaries and churches of today, sound evidence is provided to confirm their accuracy.
 Not to be repetitive, but these next five chapters contain many things you have not heard, along with things opposed to what you were taught and believe.
 Some may have the urge to put the book down or toss it because it does not agree with what your teachers or preachers have told you.
-Others will disregard what they read because their minds are closed and open to nothing that would cause them to reconsider; responding exactly how our Lord said the church of today would react in His letter to the church of Laodicea, the church of today.
+Others will disregard what they read because their minds are closed and open to nothing that might cause them to question or reconsider their beliefs.
+This is much like the way our Lord said the church of today would react in His letter to the church of Laodicea, the church of today.

 So please, take the time to do the research necessary to prove or disprove these upcoming chapters.
 Many of you probably read your Bible every day, but it is not enough to read, you must pray, study, research, and meditate upon it.
 It is then that the Holy Spirit will guide you to the truth, just as our Lord said He would.
 With that said;